 Six Sigma is a process improvement methodology.
 It is a disciplined, data-driven approach for eliminating defects and waste from a process.
-Six Sigma Certification is designed to prove your proficiency in understanding the fundamentals of this process improvement technique.
-To gain certification, you must pass an exam that tests your understanding of Six Sigma concepts.
-Upon passing the exam, updated for 2022, you’ll be certified directly by the Management and Strategy Institute, and you’ll be authorized to use the professional designation on your resumé.
+Six Sigma Certification is designed to prove your proficiency in the fundamentals of this process improvement technique.
+To gain Six Sigma certification online, you must pass an exam that tests your understanding of the concepts.
+Upon passing the exam, updated for 2023, you’ll be certified directly by the Management and Strategy Institute, and you’ll be authorized to use the professional designation on your resumé.

 In the world of business, staying ahead of the norm means constantly learning and improving your knowledge and skills.
 Professional certifications are an important benchmark employers use to gauge the quality of a candidate.
 Most businesses are looking for the very best talent, striving to secure the best positions and job security.
 Make sure YOUR resumé rises to the top by getting your certification online today.